D7EAD/HashPlusPlus/README.md

 ```

 <h3><code>getFilesHashes</code></h3>
-Retrieve a collection of hashes from multiple files or files in directories.
+Retrieve a collection of hashes from multiple files or files in nested directories.

 ```cpp
 // function to return a collection of resulting hashes from selected ALGORITHMS and passed files (with recursive directory support)